 Please note: If gear is returned damaged, you will be expected to repair damaged equipment /clothing.

 Without the support of Parents/Guardians the programme would not run due to the sheer numbers.
 We would encourage you to take an active interest, perhaps know what your daughter is doing for each section, or maybe if you’re keen and willing enough, assist on the various expeditions, help with transport, or supervising.
 Any support is appreciated by your daughter, the school and Teacher.
 However, the Award is the responsibility of your daughter.

 To keep you informed, we will publicise upcoming events and dates regularly in the school newsletter, on the website and on our Facebook Page: Sacred Heart College, Lower Hutt.
 Duke of Edinburgh Hillary Award.

 Your daughter will always receive a notice about any upcoming tramp or expedition with all the information you need.
-If you have a particular question then please feel free to call the Co-ordinator during school hours or email.
+If you have a particular question then please feel free to call the DOE Teacher during school hours or email.